 GWS 351.
 Gender, Race, Class and Sexuality (3)

 Prerequisite: Completion of the lower division writing requirement.
 Examines historical and contemporary issues surrounding the diversity of women living in the U.S. and other cultures.
 Gender, race, socioeconomic class and sexuality are presented as central theoretical concepts and as conditions of experience that affect all women and men, as well as being primary categories of social relations for us all cross-culturally.
-Students who have taken GWS 350 will not receive credit for this course.
-(Available for General Education, F Comparative Cultural Studies.)
+(Available for General Education, C2 Humanities or D1 Social Sciences or F Comparative Cultural Studies.)

 GWS 370.
 Women and Violence (3)